gemmadlou/gemmadlou.github.io/README.md

 ### Workflow

-It will follow here: https://www.atlassian.com/agile/branching/ I will be using simply a master branch, and issue branches.
+The worklow will be based on: https://www.atlassian.com/agile/branching/ I will use a master branch, and issue branches.